-Slavery and Human Trafficking Statement
+Slavery and Human Trafficking Policy

-Our Slavery and Human Trafficking Policy reflects our commitment to acting ethically in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains or centres.
+Our Slavery and Human Trafficking Policy reflects our commitment to acting ethically in all our business dealings, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains or centres.

-We look to build long-term relationships with suppliers and make clear to them our expectations of the standards we expect.
+We look to build long-term relationships with our suppliers and make clear to them our expectations of the standards we expect.

 We require of our key suppliers to have suitable anti-slavery and human trafficking policies and processes.
 We expect these suppliers to adopt at least a ‘one-level-up’ approach to due diligence, recognising that it is not always practical for each supplier to have a direct relationship with every link in the supply chain for every input.